XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 _Door account_: An account controlled by the federators.
 There are two door accounts: one on the mainchain and one on the sidechain.
 Cross chain transactions are started by users sending assets to a door account.
 Mainchain to sidechain transactions cause the balance to increase on the mainchain door account and the balance to decrease on the sidechain door account.
 It is called a "door" because it is the mechanism to move assets from one chain to another—much like going between rooms in a house requires stepping through a door.

 _Triggering transaction_: A transaction that causes the federators to start the process of signing and submitting a new response transaction.
-For example, sending XRP to the main chain's door account is a triggering transaction that will cause the federators to submit a new transaction on the side chain.
+For example, sending XRP to the mainchain's door account is a triggering transaction that causes the federators to submit a new transaction on the sidechain.

 _Response transaction_: A transaction submitted by the federators in reaction to a triggering transaction.
 Note that triggering transaction and response transaction depends on context.
 Sending XRP from a door account to a user account is a response transaction when thinking about cross chain transactions.
 It is a triggering transaction when thinking about how to handle failed transactions.